For food that reflects your state's culinary culture, look no further than its best traditional restaurant

 Our editors and experts handpick every product we feature.
 We may earn a commission from your purchases.

-America was built upon tradition.
-And while we love trendy eating experiences (hello, food trucks) as much as the next person, there’s something comforting about settling into a seat in a traditional restaurant.
-From sea to shining sea, these dining spots offer the best expressions of each state’s individuality, from famous state foods to new traditions reflecting the ever-evolving cultures throughout the American experience.
+America was built on tradition.
+And while we love a trendy eating experience (hello, food trucks!), there’s something comforting about settling into a seat in a traditional restaurant.

 Archibalds Traditional American Restaurant In Alabama Via Tripadvisor